transformationflow/transformationflow.github.io/docs/context.md

   - navigation
 ---
 # Life, the Universe and Everything
 Before diving into the specific details of implementation and code structure, it is important to understand the intellectual context within which we are operating.
-Data is defined in the [Cambridge Dictionary](https://dictionary.cambridge.org/dictionary/english/data) as:
+A dictionary definition is always a good place to start, and according to the [Cambridge Dictionary](https://dictionary.cambridge.org/dictionary/english/data):

+> ## definition: **data**
+>
 > noun [ U, + sing/pl verb ]
 >
-> UK /ˈdeɪ.tə/
+> UK /ˈdeɪ.tə/ [pronounced "day-ter"]
-> US /ˈdeɪ.t̬ə, dæt̬.ə/
 >
+> US /ˈdeɪ.t̬ə, dæt̬.ə/ [pronounced "dar-ter"]
+>
 > information, especially facts or numbers, collected to be examined and considered and used to help decision-making, or information in an electronic form that can be stored and used by a computer

-This is good place to start, however an oversimplification for our purposes.
+This might be good place to start, however it is at once an oversimplification and unnecesarily prescriptive for our purposes.
+For a more detailed exploration we will start from a different place.

+We will also consistently consider "data" to be a singular noun, which you can pronounce however you like.

 ## The Universe
 Let's start with the universe.